References for renting

 There are three types of checks done when you apply to rent a property:

-Analysis of your credit history to make sure you have a good borrowing history and are in a sound financial situation.
+• Credit checks – Analysis of your credit history.
+This is to check your borrowing record and that you are in a sound financial situation.

 Right to rent

-The landlord or letting agent will require you to prove you have the legal right to rent in the UK.
-You will also need to provide documentation for any other adults living at the property with you.
+The landlord or letting agent will need you to know that you have the legal right to rent in the UK.
+You’ll also need to have documentation for any other adults living at the property with you.

-This is usually a passport, UK driving licence or your immigration documents.
-You’ll need a current version of these documents, as an expired passport, for example, won’t be accepted.
+This is usually a current passport, UK driving licence or your immigration documents.

-If you are waiting for an immigration decision from the Home Office and have no documents to prove your right to rent, let your potential landlord know.
+Let your landlord know if you’re waiting for an immigration decision from the Home Office.
 They can contact the Home Office to get confirmation of your application.

 If you have applied for settled or pre-settled status from the EU Settlement Scheme, the Home Office will send a ‘share code’ or ‘certificate of application’.
 You can use this to prove you have the right to rent to a landlord or letting agent.

-You’ll need to provide contact details of previous or current landlords.
-This is usually to check there were no issues with paying rent in your previous home.
+You’ll need to give contact details of previous or current landlords.
+This is to check you paid rent on time and looked after the house.

-For first-time renters, you will most likely be asked to provide a reference from your employer.
-This should be your manager or HR representative, as they’ll be able to confirm salary and employment status.
+For first-time renters, you’ll most likely be asked for a reference from your employer.
+This should be your manager or HR representative.
+They’ll be able to confirm salary and employment status.

-You may also be asked to provide a character reference.
+You may also be asked to give a character reference.
 This should be from someone who has known you for at least two years and is not a relative.

-Don’t forget to let all your references know that you want to use them as a reference and get permission to share their contact details.
+Don’t forget to let all your references know that you want to use them as a reference.
+Get permission to share their contact details.

 Credit checks

-A credit check is a look at your credit history and history of borrowing.
+A credit check is a look at your credit history and borrowing.
 It helps landlords and letting agents see how you handle financial responsibility.

-A credit check will be carried out by a Credit Reference Agency.
+A credit reference agency carries out credit checks.
 The cost of a credit check may be included with the fees you pay when arranging to rent a property.

-It is best to be honest, and upfront with the landlord before you get credit checked.
+It’s best to be honest and upfront with the landlord before you get credit checked.
 If you know that you have a poor history, but your situation has now improved, it’s best to let them know.
-If your credit score is low, you might be asked to provide a guarantor.
+If your credit score is low, you might be asked to have a guarantor.

 How long does a credit check take?